-We were unable to trace revenue received of \$0.44 million noted in the receipt book to the General Ledger.
-There were missing tenancy agreements for the rental of investment properties, detail calculations of the dividend received and invoices for the financial year 2012.
-As a result I was unable to verify the completeness and accuracy of the revenue collected for the year ended and the accuracy of the receivables balances as at 31 December 2012.
+Our testing in 2012 found there were missing tenancy agreements for the rental of investment properties, detail calculations of the dividend received and invoices for the financial year.
+These issues have been unresolved resulting in ongoing missing evidence to support revenue in 2014.
+As a result I was unable to verify the completeness and accuracy of the revenue collected for the year ended 31 December 2014 and the accuracy of the receivable balances.
 I was unable to determine whether any adjustment might be necessary to the amount and disclosures in the financial statements.